In this document we will gather video guides for Ory Kratos.

 Now I want to show you the email confirmation real quick.
 Since we actually didn't send an email to a real address, but are using Mailslurper as a testing environment, you can go back to the quickstart page and scroll down a little bit, there is the url.

 Just click on it and you will see there is our email.
-And there it is, we have confirmed our email.
+And there it's, we've confirmed our email.

 Now I will logout once more and see if we can get back in.
 And it seems to work fine, very nice!